nickbadlose/pool/README.md

 of the pipeline, the map has 100 elements with each key and value a 100 character string.

 There are 3 types of pipelines included in the benchmarks:
-1. Generic pipeline that doesn't use the dispatcher, this uses unbuffered channels.
-See `testGenericPipeline` function.
+1. Generic pipeline that doesn't use the dispatcher, unbuffered.
+See `testGenericPipeline6Steps` function.
+2. Generic pipeline that doesn't use the dispatcher, unbuffered.
+It merges a receiver and dispatcher steps into one step.
+See `testGenericPipeline3Steps` function.
-2. Buffered dispatcher pipeline.
+3. Buffered dispatcher pipeline.
-3. Unbuffered dispatcher pipeline.
+4. Unbuffered dispatcher pipeline.

 Here are the results, in the `-bench` flag of the test command, J represents the number of jobs and W represents the number of workers processing them: